n1oftheabove/BowieMobility/README.md

 **dataset 3**: monthly data for all newly registered electric vehicles in Germany.
 These are [provided monthly](https://www.kba.de/DE/Statistik/Fahrzeuge/Neuzulassungen/MonatlicheNeuzulassungen/2020/202005_GImonatlich/202005_node.html) by the "Kraftfahrtbundesamt" as `.xlsx` and the values for monthly registered cars were extracted from one specific column in each file.
 This was automated since all the `.xlsx` are labeled in a consistent format regarding to the year and the month, for example `fz10_2020_05_xlsx.xlsx` for the month of May in 2020.

-## Research questions & possible insights
+## Research questions and possible insights

 The project intented to shed light on one or more of the following questions: